Lost-Crow23/Jenkins_CI_CD/Creating_Jenkins_Pipeline.md

 <h2>Create a Agent Node</h2>

-All dependdencies to run the app folder has been installed within this instance.
+All dependencies to run the app folder has been installed within this instance.

-- Create name e.g `name-ci-app-new-v1` and choose ubuntu 18.04
+- Create name e.g `name-ci-app-new-v1` and choose ubuntu 18.04.
-- Make sure to click `t2.micro` as our server would not overload and CPU would remain standard
+- Make sure to click `t2.micro` as our server would not overload and CPU would remain standard.
-- Key/pair `tech221` and now we create our SGs with the given access ports as below
+- Key/pair `tech221` and now we create our SGs with the given access ports as below.

 <img width="1156" alt="Step 2 CI app new v1 SGs" src="https://user-images.githubusercontent.com/126012715/236359621-9a08ba3e-f64e-4297-817d-c0e737f6662d.png">